-Reliance Jio Global Resources LLC (the Company) was incorporated on 15th January 2015 with the office of Secretary of State, Texas.
-The Corporate office of the company is located at 3010 Gaylord Parkway, Suite 150, Frisco, TX 75034-8602.
-The Company is 100% subsidiary of Reliance Jio USA Inc, which in turn is a subsidiary of Reliance Jio Infocomm Limited and is Incorporated to offer turnkey solutions by providing manpower services - onshore and offshore in the area of information, telephony and wireless technology.
+Reliance Jio Global Resource LLC (the Company) was incorporated on 15th January 2015 with the office of Secretary of State, Texas.
+The Corporate office of the Company is located at 3010 Gaylord Parkway, Suite 150, Frisco, TX 75034-8602.
+The Company is 100% subsidiary of Reliance Jio Infocomm USA Inc, which in turn is a subsidiary of Reliance Jio Infocomm Limited (a subsidiary of Jio Platforms Limited) and is incorporated to offer turnkey solutions by providing manpower services - onshore and offshore in the area of information, telephony and wireless technology.